 Nurture an organizational culture where your team wants to support you as much as you support them

 Employees benefit from candid, transparent, empathetic communication.
-But these practices create strong connections between staff and leadership that are beneficial for executives, too.
+But these practices create that are beneficial for executives, too.
 When I was a hospital CEO, I was humbled by how much staff appreciated my personal contributions and sacrifices.
 But that only happened because they felt they knew me as a person, not just as the CEO.
 When that happens, staff are far more likely to step up during times of stress and challenge to support the organization and its senior leaders.

 Listen more closely both to those who care about you — and to your own inner voice that’s telling you that you need help